Cuz I Can (album)

-Cuz I Can is the first album by the Swedish pop rock singer Ana Johnsson under the name Ana.
-The album was released exclusively in Sweden on April 14, 2004.
+Cuz I Can is the first solo album by the Swedish pop rock singer Ana Johnsson.
+The album was released by Sony Music in several European countries in April 2004.

 It was later worldwide-released as The Way I Am, so that this latter is sometimes considered to be the first album by Johnsson.
 The latter album has a different cover and track listing; otherwise the albums are identical.
 The Way I Am contains the first seven songs from Cuz I Can and some new tracks, including the huge hit "We Are", which was the official soundtrack for the Spider-Man 2 film, "Don't Cry for Pain" and "Coz I Can", a remix of "Cuz I Can".
 The leftover tracks were included as B-sides on the later released singles.

 Singles released from Cuz I Can were "The Way I Am", "Life" and "Cuz I Can", of which only "Life" entered the Swedish Singles Chart, at number 17.